reuk/wayverb/docs_source/theory.md

 intensity in all directions [@kuttruff_room_2009 p.
 52]), there will be a constant number of reflections per unit time.
-Under the additional assumption that the boundary absorption, $\alpha$, has a homogeneous distribution, each reflection will cause that wave front to lose a proportion of its ingoing energy equal to the absorption coefficient $\alpha$.
+Under the additional assumption that the boundary absorption, $\alpha$, has a homogeneous distribution, each reflection will cause that wave front to lose a proportion of its incoming energy equal to the absorption coefficient $\alpha$.

 The *energy density*, $w$ of a sound field is defined as the amount of energy